MaiconKevyn/Analysis-NLP-KMeans/README.md

 ## Analysis and Validation of Resumes with Natural Language Process and Clustering
 ##

 This project utilizes Natural Language Processing (NLP) and Clusterig for an effective analysis of resumes.
-The central method is TF-IDF and KMeans, which identifies the most relevant words in the resumes.
+The central method is TF-IDF and KMeans, which identifies the most relevant words in the resumes and clustering the data.
 Following this, clustering is done using the K-Means algorithm, grouping the resumes based on their textual characteristics.

 A key step is the analysis of the centroids of each cluster, where words with high TF-IDF values are extracted.